Gin-Quin/Fa/documentation/values/declaring-values.md

 ## Type Inference and Annotations

-Fa uses the same type annotation syntax as TypeScript, but type annotations are optional as types can be inferred:
+Fa uses the same type annotation syntax as TypeScript, but type annotations are optional because types can be inferred:

 ```fa
 -- With type annotation